jlinoff/pam/PROPOSAL.md

 The failure mode is the one this project keeps producing: not a wrong answer, but a right-looking answer that was never actually computed.

-## 11. Reports should be actionable, not just informative
+## 11. Reports should be actionable, not just informative — RELEASED in v2.4.0

 Both reports currently tell you there is a problem and leave you to find the records yourself.
 In a vault of a few hundred entries that is most of the work.